BIO2021 : Employability Skills for Biologists

-A list of placement opportunities with committed providers in the region is offered to the students.
+A list of placement opportunities from committed providers in the region will be offered to the students.

-• agree all placement activities, work schedule, overall timeline and deliverables with the provider and module leader, before completing the placement plan
+• agree all placement activities, work schedule, overall timeline and deliverables with the provider and Module Leader, before completing a Placement Plan

-• complete at least 35 hours of work at providers premises
+• complete at least 35 hours of direct work with the provider

 • research the background, objectives and operations of the provider

-• make a 15-minute presentation to peers and staff
+• present a 15-minute Reflection Presentation to peers and staff

 |Guided Independent Study||Assessment preparation and completion||2||3:00||6:00||Presentation and attendance at other presentation sessions.|